mongodb/specifications/source/crud/crud.rst

      * For unacknowledged writes using OP_INSERT, OP_UPDATE, or OP_DELETE, the driver MUST raise an error if the caller explicitly provides a value.
      */
     bypassDocumentValidation: Optional<Boolean>;

+    /**
+     * Enables users to specify an arbitrary comment to help trace the operation through
+     * the database profiler, currentOp and logs.
+The default is to not send a value.
+     *
+     * The comment can be any valid BSON type for server versions 4.4 and above.
+     * Server versions prior to 4.4 do not support comment for insert command,
+     * and providing one will result in a server-side error.
+     */
+    comment: Optional<any>;
   }

   class InsertOneOptions {